saitaiky/notebook/docs/docs/cloud-computing/aws/networking/route53.md

 > Note: This option is only available when you create **an alias record** to route traffic to other AWS services.

 If you set the target of a record as ALB with a true “Evaluate Target Health” flag on Route 53.
-Route 53 will check both ALB entry to ensure that your ALBs are responding.
+Route 53 will check the ALB entry to ensure that your ALBs are responding.
 Route 53 will then decide to which ALB it will direct the user.
 If one region goes down, Route 53 will know it via the “Evaluate Target Health” setting and will not redirect users to that region’s ALB.

 ### Same name, type, routing policy